ZehaIrawan/Fundamentals/js/challenges/typescript/practice-note.md

 // as number is NOT a conversion.

 // It only tells TypeScript to trust you — it does NOT change the runtime value.

+🧠 Simple Rule to Remember

+Type assertion (as) ≠ Type conversion.
+Type assertions lie to TypeScript, type conversion changes the actual value.